Rethinking SNN Online Training and Deployment: Gradient-Coherent Learning via Hybrid-Driven LIF Model: Introduction

 \section{Introduction}

-Spiking Neural Networks (SNNs), as the third-generation neural network towards brain-inspired intelligence \citep{maas1997networks}, have gained widespread attention from researchers in Artificial Intelligence (AI) community.
-SNNs utilize spiking neurons as the basic computing unit to transmit discrete spike firing sequences to the postsynaptic layer.
-Due to the fact that spiking neurons only emit spikes when the membrane potential exceeds the firing threshold, compared to the activation values in traditional Artificial Neural Networks (ANNs), spike sequences have sparse and event-driven properties, which can demonstrate superior computational efficiency and power consumption ratio on neuromorphic hardware \citep{merolla2014million, davies2018loihi, pei2019towards}.
+Spiking Neural Networks (SNNs), as the third-generation neural network towards brain-inspired intelligence \cite{maas1997networks}, have gained widespread attention from researchers in Artificial Intelligence community.
+SNNs utilize spiking neurons as the basic computing unit to transmit discrete spike firing sequences to the post-synaptic layer.
+Due to the fact that spiking neurons only emit spikes when the membrane potential exceeds the firing threshold, compared to the activation values in traditional Artificial Neural Networks (ANNs), spike sequences have sparse and event-driven properties, which can demonstrate superior computational efficiency and robustness on neuromorphic hardware \cite{merolla2014million, davies2018loihi, pei2019towards, ding2025neuromorphic}.

-Spatial-Temporal Back-propagation (STBP) is the most significant training algorithm in the supervised learning domain of SNNs currently \citep{wu2018STBP}.
+Spatial-Temporal Back-propagation (STBP) is one of the most significant training algorithm in the supervised learning domain of SNNs currently \cite{wu2018STBP}.
 By introducing the concepts of temporal dimension and surrogate gradient, STBP simultaneously tackles the Markov property and non-differentiable problem of SNNs existed in the forward propagation and firing process.
-However, although STBP training has significantly improved the learning performance and universal property of SNNs \citep{wang2023ASGL, qiu2024gated, shi2024spikingresformer}, as its back-propagation chains are inseparable due to the temporal dependencies, its GPU memory will inevitably boost linearly with the number of time-steps.
-This phenomenon greatly increases the training burden and hinders the further application of SNNs to complex scenarios \citep{kim2020unifying} and advanced spiking models \citep{hao2023progressive}.
+However, although STBP training has significantly improved the learning performance and generalization ability of SNNs \cite{wang2023ASGL, qiu2024gated, shi2024spikingresformer}, as its back-propagation chain has the property of temporal dependency, the GPU memory will inevitably boost linearly with the number of time-steps.
+This phenomenon greatly increases the training burden and hinders the further application of SNNs to complex scenarios \cite{kim2020spiking, yao2024spike} and advanced spiking models \cite{hao2023progressive, huang2024clif}.